poliquinp/custom-facebook-feed/README.txt

 * Fix: Minor bug fixes

 = 2.12.3 =
-* Tweak: Added a text link in the settings page footer to our new free [YouTube plugin](https://wordpress.org/plugins/feeds-for-youtube/)
+* Tweak: Added a text link in the Facebook Feed settings page footer to our new free [YouTube plugin](https://wordpress.org/plugins/feeds-for-youtube/)
-* Tweak: When reconnecting an account on the settings page, if there's an issue with the existing access token then it'll be automatically replaced.
+* Tweak: When reconnecting a Facebook account on the settings page, if there's an issue with the existing Facebook access token then it'll be automatically replaced.
 * Tweak: Added 'rel="noopener"' to all external links and added 'rel="noreferrer"' to all non-Facebook links.
 Thanks to Dev VIP for the suggestion.
-* Fix: Fixed an issue with some call-to-action link URLs when a link protocol wasn't included
+* Fix: Fixed an issue with some Facebook call-to-action link URLs when a link protocol wasn't included
 * Fix: Fixed a JavaScript conflict with the [Forminator](https://wordpress.org/plugins/forminator/) plugin
-* Fix: Fixed duplicate post message displaying due to ellipsis HTML character
+* Fix: Fixed duplicate Facebook post message displaying due to ellipsis HTML character
-* Fix: If a shared link post had no post text then the link title was used causing it to be displayed twice in the post
+* Fix: If a shared Facebook link post had no post text then the link title was used causing it to be displayed twice in the Facebook post

 = 2.12.2 =
 * Fix: Fixed a JavaScript error in the admin caused by the previous update.
 Apologies for any inconvenience.

 = 2.12.1 =
-* Fix: Fixed an issue with post date timezones due to changes in the WordPress 5.3 update
+* Fix: Fixed an issue with Facebook post date timezones due to changes in the WordPress 5.3 update
-* Fix: Fixed a rare issue where a JavaScript error would occur in the WordPress admin if a Facebook account was manually connected and the Page ID used was the full URL
+* Fix: Fixed a rare issue where a JavaScript error would occur in the WordPress admin if a Facebook account was manually connected and the Facebook Page ID used was the full URL
 * Fix: Fixed a JavaScript error in the admin when using older web browsers
 * Tweak: Improved the manual account connection process
 * Tweak: Some minor UI tweaks to match the new WordPress 5.3 UI style

 = 2.12 =
-* New: Added a backup cache so the feed will still display even if there's an error from the Facebook API.
+* New: Added a backup cache so the Facebook feed will still display even if there's an error from the Facebook API.
-* New: You can now easily manage multiple page or group accounts on the plugin settings page allowing you to easily add them to other feeds on your site.
-When you connect a page or group you will now see it listed in the "Connected Accounts" section.
-You can add it to the primary feed or to another feed by using the new `account` shortcode option.
+* New: You can now easily manage multiple Facebook page or group accounts on the Facebook Feed plugin settings page allowing you to easily add them to other Facebook feeds on your site.
+When you connect a Facebook page or group you will now see it listed in the "Connected Accounts" section.
+You can add it to the primary Facebook feed or to another Facebook feed by using the new `account` shortcode option.
-* Tweak: Added a filter which can be used to filter the API data when returned; `cff_filter_api_data`.
+* Tweak: Added a filter which can be used to filter the Facebook API data when returned; `cff_filter_api_data`.
-* Tweak: Updated API error messages
+* Tweak: Updated Facebook API error messages
-* Fix: Fixed an issue with some @tag links in post text due to a Facebook API change
+* Fix: Fixed an issue with some @tag links in Facebook post text due to a Facebook API change
-* Fix: Fixed a rare issue with ellipsis chracter symbols in shared link descriptions causing the entire link description not to be displayed
+* Fix: Fixed a rare issue with ellipsis chracter symbols in Facebook shared link descriptions causing the entire link description not to be displayed

 = 2.11.1 =
-* Tweak: Added the link source URL below the title for shared link posts
+* Tweak: Added the link source URL below the title for Facebook shared link posts
-* Fix: Some themes would prevent the "Share" link from working successfully
+* Fix: Some themes would prevent the Facebook "Share" link from working successfully
-* Fix: Fixed an issue with the "Feed Columns" setting not working if the minified versions of the plugin CSS/JavaScript files were being used
+* Fix: Fixed an issue with the "Feed Columns" setting not working if the minified versions of the Custom Facebook Feed plugin CSS/JavaScript files were being used

 = 2.11 =
-* New: Added a "Feed Columns" setting to allow you to display your feed in multiple columns.
+* New: Added a "Feed Columns" setting to allow you to display your Facebook feed in multiple columns.
 This can be found under the "General" tab on the "Customize" page, or by using the `cols` and `colsmobile` shortcode settings.
 * New: Updated to use v4.0 of the Facebook API

 = 2.10 =
-* New: Facebook Groups are making their long-awaited return to the plugin!
-Just click the 'Log in and get my Access Token' button on the plugin's Settings page and select 'Facebook Group'.
-Follow the prompts to connect your Group and display your feed.
+* New: Facebook Groups are making their long-awaited return to the Custom Facebook Feed plugin!
+Just click the 'Log in and get my Facebook Access Token' button on the Facebook Feed Settings page and select 'Facebook Group'.
+Follow the prompts to connect your Facebook Group and display your feed.
-* Fix: Fixed an issue where a lists of groups or pages wouldn't be displayed when retrieving an Access Token due to a server configuration issue
+* Fix: Fixed an issue where a lists of Facebook groups or pages wouldn't be displayed when retrieving a Facebook Access Token due to a server configuration issue
-* Fix: Photo icons weren't showing for album posts
+* Fix: Photo icons weren't showing for Facebook album posts
-* Tweak: Now uses the `visitor_posts` endpoint to display visitor post feeds
+* Tweak: Now uses the Facebook `visitor_posts` endpoint to display visitor Facebook post feeds

 = 2.9.1 =
 * New: Added support for v3.3 of the Facebook API.
-* Fix: The Access Token selection area was being cut off on small screens when a lot of Facebook pages were listed.
+* Fix: The Facebook Access Token selection area was being cut off on small screens when a lot of Facebook pages were listed.

 = 2.9 =
-* New: You can now select between a "Regular" or "Boxed" post style.
+* New: You can now select between a "Regular" or "Boxed" Facebook post style.
 Settings for this can be found at: `Facebook Feed > Customize > Style Posts > Post Item`.
-A Box Shadow setting has been added to the "Boxed" post style.
+A Box Shadow setting has been added to the "Boxed" Facebook post style.
 * New: Added some settings to control the size and color of the Facebook shared link URLs and descriptions.
 These can be found at: `Facebook Feed > Customize > Style Posts > Shared Link Boxes`.
 * New: Improved the Facebook Access Token retrieval process to make it more intuitive.
-* Tweak: Avatar images are now circular to match Facebook.
+* Tweak: Facebook avatar images are now circular to match Facebook.
-* Tweak: Animated the social media icons when the "Share" button is clicked.
+* Tweak: Animated the social media icons when the Facebook "Share" button is clicked.
 * Tweak: Changed the way the Facebook Like Box loads to avoid a conflict with the Facebook Messenger widget.
 It no longer uses the Facebook JavaScript SDK.
 * Tweak: Changed the elements used for icons from `<i>` to `<span>` to aid accessibility.
 * Tweak: Removed the Google+ share option as the platform has been deprecated.
-* Tweak: Removed the share widgets from the footer of the admin so that they're only loaded when the "Share the plugin" button is clicked.
+* Tweak: Removed the social media share widgets from the footer of the admin so that they're only loaded when the "Share the plugin" button is clicked.
-* Fix: The plugin now uses the built-in WordPress HTTP API to get data from Facebook instead of making it's own cURL requests to the Facebook API.
+* Fix: The Custom Facebook Feed plugin now uses the built-in WordPress HTTP API to get data from Facebook instead of making it's own cURL requests to the Facebook API.
-* Fix: Fixed an issue where the avatars of people posting to the Facebook page weren't being displayed.
+* Fix: Fixed an issue where the Facebook avatars of people posting to the Facebook page weren't being displayed.
 Individual Facebook API requests for avatars have now been removed and bundled into the main Facebook API request.
-* Fix: If the link to the Facebook profile of a visitor posting to your page is not available then remove the link from the avatar and author name.
+* Fix: If the link to the Facebook profile of a visitor posting to your page is not available then remove the link from the Facebook avatar and author name.
-* Fix: Fixed an accessibility error caused by the share icons being empty links.
+* Fix: Fixed an accessibility error caused by the Facebook share icons being empty links.
 * Fix: Removed the use of the ENT_HTML5 constant as it isn't supported in PHP 5.4.
-* Fix: Fixed a rare issue with tags in Facebook post stories when the locale was set to be Greek.
+* Fix: Fixed a rare issue with Facebook tags in Facebook post stories when the locale was set to be Greek.

 = 2.8 =
 * New: Added support for Facebook Notes in timeline feeds.
-If your Facebook timeline feed contains a note then the plugin will now get the content from the note and display it within the Facebook post.
+If your Facebook timeline feed contains a note then the Custom Facebook Feed plugin will now get the content from the note and display it within the Facebook post.
-* New: Facebook call-to-action buttons - such as "Learn More", "Shop Now", and "Message Page" - are now supported in your Facebook posts.
+* New: Facebook call-to-action buttons - such as "Learn More", "Shop Now", and "Message Facebook Page" - are now supported in your Facebook posts.
 These text strings can be translated using the settings at: Facebook Feed > Customize > Custom Text/Translate
 * New: Added a setting that you can enable if you are displaying Facebook posts from a restricted (non-public) Facebook page.
 This will allow the Facebook page avatar to be displayed, and is located at: Facebook Feed > Customize > Misc > Misc Settings > Is Facebook Page restricted?
-* New: If a visitor posts to your Facebook page then their avatar will now be displayed and cached for 6 months.
-To clear the cache of these avatar images use the button located at: Facebook Feed > Customize > Misc > Misc Settings > Clear Avatar Cache
+* New: If a Facebook visitor posts to your Facebook page then their avatar will now be displayed and cached for 6 months.
+To clear the cache of these Facebook avatar images use the button located at: Facebook Feed > Customize > Misc > Misc Settings > Clear Avatar Cache
-* Tweak: The Timezone setting can now be set in the shortcode.
+* Tweak: The Timezone setting can now be set in the Custom Facebook Feed shortcode.
 Eg: `timezone="America/Los_Angeles"`
-* Tweak: Minor UI changes to the admin pages
+* Tweak: Minor UI changes to the Facebook Feed admin pages
 * Tweak: Reduced some of the Facebook data in the System Info
 * Fix: If you backdate a Facebook post it will now be ordered correctly in your Facebook feed
-* Fix: Fixed a theme conflict related to the Color Picker in the admins section
+* Fix: Fixed a theme conflict related to the Color Picker in the Facebook Feed admin section
 * Verified compatibility with WordPress 5.0 and Gutenburg

 = 2.7.2 =